Beaujot-Elric/Reste-Alerte/README.md

 # Reste-Alerte
-Project inspired by Delightfully Decitful
+Project inspired by an application from series